 \section{Conclusions}

-We have demonstrated how to reconstruct a 3D, the complex spatial distribution of atomic coherence $\varrho_{hg}(x,y,z)$.
-Or protocol relies on converting the coherence to be measured to light using a GEM protocol, heterodyne detection of readout pulse to recover its 3D phase and amplitude, unwinding phase due to diffraction and compensating for distortions which can be calibrated.
-The full 3D dependence of phase and amplitude of readout light can be recovered by repeating the experiment with short readout pulses, which play a role a time gating.
-This way we were able to complete our demonstration with a standard camera.
+We have demonstrated how to reconstruct a 3D complex spatial distribution of atomic coherence stored in the atomic ensemble.
+Our method employs a magnetic field gradient to map the longitudinal components of the coherence onto the optical signal frequency.
+A single spatiotemporally resolved heterodyne measurement of the signal light allows reconstruction of the full complex distribution of the atomic coherence $S(x,y,z)=n(x,y,z)\rohg(x,y,z)$.
+The unwinding of phase accumulated due to diffraction and compensating for distortions enables the faithful reconstruction of the complex atomic coherence.

-We have shown how to reconstruct a 3D, the complex spatial distribution of atomic coherence $\varrho_{hg}(x,y,z)$.
-Our method employs a magnetic field gradient to map the longitudinal components of the coherence onto read-out signal frequency.
-A single spatio-temporarlly resolved heterodyne measurement of the read-out light allows reconstruction of the full complex distribution of the atomic coherence $S(x,y,z)=n(x,y,z)\rohg(x,y,z)$.
-Here for the detection, we use a time-gated camera that requires many (short) measurements corresponding to different components on the reciprocal space of the propagation axis.
+Here, for the detection, we use a time-gated camera that requires many (short) measurements corresponding to different components in the reciprocal space of the propagation axis.
 However, a 2D array of photodiodes coupled with fast analog to digital converters would allow a single-shot measurement of the full 3D distribution.
-Moreover, a much simpler 1D array could be used in a hybrid measurement scheme with one of the axis resolved using a rainbow heterodyning technique \citep{Strauss1994} enabled by a multi-frequency LO with frequency gradient along the given (orthogonal to the array) axis.
-Finally, the demonstrated 3D magnetometry protocol could be extended to allow the 3D tomography of electric and electromagnetic fields in the microwave regime \citep{Sedlacek2012}, opening a new kind of atom-based metrology.
-Beyond measuring external influences, the three-dimensional structure of Rydberg-atom interactions and propagation of Rydberg polaritons could be interrogated with the presented method, in order to generate unusual states of matter such as Efimov states \citep{Gullans2017} efficiently.
+Moreover, a much simpler 1D array could be used in a hybrid measurement scheme with one of the axes resolved using a rainbow heterodyning technique \cite{Strauss1994} enabled by a multi-frequency LO with frequency gradient along the given (orthogonal to the array) axis.
+Finally, the demonstrated 3D magnetometry protocol could be extended to enable a 3D tomography of electric and electromagnetic fields in the microwave regime \cite{Sedlacek2012}, opening a new kind of atom-based metrology.
+Although our demonstration covers a millimeter-scale cold ensemble the protocol could be implemented in larger systems such as glass cells containing warm atoms, enabling centimeter-scale tomography.
+Beyond measuring external influences, the three-dimensional structure of Rydberg-atom interactions and propagation of Rydberg polaritons could be interrogated with the presented method, in order to generate exotic states of matter such as Efimov states \cite{Gullans2017} efficiently.